mattermost/docs/source/onboard/cloud-groups.rst

 Adding or Removing Groups from Teams
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Once teams are managed by synchronized groups, a Team or System Admin can add additional groups from **Main Menu > Add Groups to Team**.
-This will add users on the next AD/LDAP synchronization and any new users to the group will be added to the team on subsequent synchronizations.
-Team Admins can be prevented from changing the team to public by enabling **Team Settings > Allow any user with an account on this server to join this team**.
+This will add users to the next AD/LDAP synchronization, and any new users to the group will be added to the team on subsequent synchronizations.
+Team Admins can be prevented from changing the team to the public by enabling **Team Settings > Allow any user with an account on this server to join this team**.

 Team or System Admins can also remove groups from a team from **Main Menu > Manage Groups**.
 This will disassociate the group from the team.
 Users are removed on the next AD/LDAP synchronization.